zacherytcox/stelligent-u/14-Jenkins/README.md

 _What would happen if in your pipeline, you needed to run AWS specific commands on an agent?
 Why wouldn't the commands work?_
+>There could be several reasons because it would depend on how it is architected.
+There could be issues due to the same IAM Role not being attached to all of the agents or possibly a lack of permissions.

 #### Question: Build Definition Management